All About Event Badge Design: Tips and Best Practices

 Paper Event Badges:

-Paper is the most affordable material used for badge printing.
+Paper is the most affordable material used for name tag printing.
 Usually printed on sturdy, thick card stock, paper badges are great for shorter events.
-You can extend their longevity by pairing them with vinyl badge holders
+You can extend their longevity by pairing them with vinyl badge holders.

 Plastic Event Badges: